 - Modelling– New learning and revisited learning will be clearly modelled using small steps to show the knowledge, understanding, skill and vocabulary which is needed.
 The ‘I do, you do, we do’ modelling approach will make sure that enough time is given for the children to fully understand what has been taught to them.
 Modelling is a crucial part in supporting a child’s understanding so teachers will provide more than one model and in a variety of ways, which could be through variation in the way questions and activities are presented.
 At this stage the teacher will be talking out loud as a mathematician using the correct vocabulary and language.

 - Scaffolding– Children will be provided with a scaffold to their learning to ensure that they are supported.
 The teacher will remove a scaffold when they feel the child is ready for this.

 - Guided practice– Children are supported as they practice and are given clear feedback and are questioned to check their understanding.
 Children are encouraged to use the mathematical vocabulary and talk as a mathematician to fully explain their thinking and understanding.

 - Independent practice and challenge– Children will independently practise the new learning and all children are challenged at the stage they are working at.
 Challenge will be given through questioning and the tasks that are set.

 Questioning by the adults is crucial through all elements of the teaching.
 Misconceptions will be addressed and overcome at each stage and next steps will be carefully planned for.
 Teachers will ensure that children have grasped the knowledge before moving them on too quickly.
 Interventions such as the same day intervention and pre-teach will be delivered to children where this is needed.

 In mathematics, pupils will have the opportunity to:

-- become fluent in the fundamentals of mathematics, through frequent practice with increasingly difficult problems over time
+- become fluent in the fundamentals of mathematics through daily practice

 - reason mathematically by following a line of enquiry, connecting relationships and developing an argument, justification or proof using mathematical language